 Getting your exhibit to and from a show is an inevitable line item in your budget.
 Costs associated with transporting all of the components of an exhibit to the show and then returning them to storage, or on to the next show, are fairly predictable, particularly if attention is paid in advance to the policies and schedules of the transportation company.

 1. Prioritize Return Shipping

-An easy step to overlook is return shipping for your booth elements.
+An easy step to overlook is return shipping for your trade show booth design elements.
 Booking a return trip for shipping at the last minute can lead to elevated, non-negotiable pricing.
 In addition, once dismantled for shipment by an event’s Installation & Dismantle (I&D) crew, you do not want your crates to linger on the trade show floor, running the risk of being damaged or misplaced in the after-show chaos.

 Having your outbound shipping documentation in-hand and ready to turn in as soon as dismantle is complete will not only save you worry, but will avoid higher shipping costs.

 There’s nothing more frustrating than investing in an attention-grabbing exhibit, only to have it be delivered to the trade show floor in a damaged state.
 Make sure your exhibit house constructs crates specifically designed to protect all aspects of your property.
 Also, properly constructed crates decrease storage rates as these crates can be stacked in a warehouse.

 From brochures to sales sheets, paper materials are an age-old marketing tactic that requires a significant investment to print.
 In today’s world of technology, not only does paper take up physical space in the booth, but its weight also adds to shipping costs.
 Toss the paper, and use video screens, laptops or tablets to communicate the same information, as well as deliver the information to your visitor electronically right on the spot.